You Are Viewing

 Read Testimonials from SheWinS Volunteers

-The SheWinS program is generously funded by a network of private donors.
-Their faithful support keeps the program thriving and enables it to continue growing, while the talents and fresh perspectives of an active rotation of volunteers ensure that the activities are impactful on the ground.
+The SheWinS program has been generously funded by a network of private donors.
+Their faithful support kept the program thriving and enabled it to continue growing.
+However, the years of Covid were very difficult and some momentum was lost.
+The talents and fresh perspectives of an active rotation of volunteers had ensured that the activities have been impactful on the ground.
+This was lost for three years, but we plan to resume in 2025.

 If you are interested in learning more or getting involved in SheWinS, please contact Cindy Burns at cbxhcr@gmail.com